What types of scholarships and fellowships are available at Johnson?

 When and how do I apply for student loans?

-U.S. citizens and permanent residents need to complete a free application for Federal Student Aid (FAFSA) form as soon after January 1 as possible (priority filing February 25).
+U.S. citizens and permanent residents need to complete a free application for Federal Student Aid (FAFSA).
 You can do this over the Internet at http://www.fafsa.ed.gov/.
 We use this document to determine your eligibility for federal and institutional loans.

 For more information, see Loan Programs.